sven-m/ns-white-crane-white-belt-tictactoe/BACKLOG.md

 3. Player O can win with a horizontal line
   - A horizontal line of 3 Os is a win for player O

+4. Player X can win with a diagonal line
+  - A diagonal line of 3 Xs is a win for player X